The Dr. Max Show: Production

 The Dr. Max Show replaced a show about cowboy Marshal J. after it ran on WMT-TV for six years in the 1950s.
 After the actor left his role to pursue television appearances in California, WMT-TV began to search for something to replace the cowboy show.
 Max Hahn, who previously had community theater roles, was asked if he was interested in a role.
 Hahn had a history of working in broadcasting and performing in radio theater during the 1930s on the Cedar Rapids, Iowa radio stations KWCR and WMT.
 At the time, Hahn was a printer in a firm as part of the night shift.
 Hahn accepted the job proposal and also kept his printer job.
 Despite Hahn not liking the name of the show, The Dr. Max Show began airing on January 23, 1961.
 Hahn wore a safari jacket, and his character was referred to as a world traveler while making house calls as a doctor.
 The show had higher ratings than the competition such as Sheriff Steve on KCRG-TV and Captain Jet on KWWL.
 The show held a coloring contest featuring Mickey Mouse that received 25,000 submissions from four states.
 The show once ran for an hour and was aimed at young children while a later 90-minute broadcast was aimed at older children.
 Cartoons featuring Foghorn Leghorn, Deputy Dawg, Huckleberry Hound, and others were shown on the program.
+Dr. Max always referred to the cartoons as "colortoons".